Abigail Thorn: Acting

-In the second series of Ladhood, which was released on BBC iPlayer on 15 August 2021, Thorn played the guest role of Iona, appearing in the episodes "Indie" and "The Big Day".

-In May 2021, it was announced that Thorn was filming for an upcoming 10-episode television series, Django, a remake of the 1966 Western film of the same name.
+In the second and third series of Ladhood, which were released on BBC iPlayer in 2021 and 2022, Thorn played the role of Iona, appearing in four episodes.
+In May 2021, it was announced that Thorn would appear in a 10-episode television series, Django, a remake of the 1966 Western film.
+The series was released in 2023.

+Thorn voiced Nocturne, a secondary character in the video game Baldur's Gate 3.
+The role included motion capture.
+Sarah Guinevere Smit of Rock Paper Shotgun lauded Nocturne's transgender identity, characterisation and diary entries.
+The Mary Sue's Madeline Carpou described the character as "an incredibly sweet, lovely presence".

+She played Ensign Eurus in the Star Wars television series The Acolyte released in June 2024, and Sharako Lohar in a House of the Dragon episode released in August 2024.

+In November 2023, it was announced that Thorn had written Dracula's Ex-Girlfriend, a short film about a dinner between two of Dracula's former partners.
+It follows a theatrical adaptation of Dracula that was abandoned due to COVID-19 lockdowns, which would have interpreted Count Dracula as a powerful, abusive man who manipulated people's insecurities.
+Thorn starred alongside Morgana Ignis and Brandon Rogers.
+The film began production in February 2024 and was released on Nebula on September 13, 2024.

 The Prince

 Thorn wrote and was the acting lead in the Off West End play, The Prince, at the Southwark Playhouse.
-The show features characters becoming self-aware and trying to escape from Shakespeare's play Henry IV, Part 1.
-Natasha Rickman served as director.
+The show features characters becoming self-aware and trying to escape from Shakespeare's oeuvre, centring around Henry IV, Part 1 and Hamlet.
+It was funded by Nebula and a filmed performance was released on the platform in February 2023.
 The eight-person cast was majority-trans.
 Previews began on 15 September 2022 and the performance run was from 19 September 2022 to 8 October 2022.
-Thorn needed a security officer for protection from a stalker.
-In February 2023, a filmed performance of the play was released on Nebula.

 The Prince has themes of transgender identity, political radicalisation and unhealthy romantic, platonic and familial relationships.
 Thorn described it as "Like The Matrix if it was written in 1600".
 The programme notes compare it to the play Rosencrantz and Guildenstern are Dead, which shows Hamlet from the perspective of two minor characters.
 Thorn said that Shakespeare is fit for trans allegory as performers were originally all male and the writing is dense with jokes about people dressing up as or being confused for other genders.
-Not seeing it as a "queer play", but more generally one about "characters who are trapped for all sorts of reasons", Thorn compared it to the period of making Philosophy Tube videos where she would conceal her gender before coming out publicly.
+Thorn's character, Hotspur, is written by Shakespeare as having idealised manhood.
+Thorn did not see it as a "queer play", but more generally one about "characters who are trapped for all sorts of reasons".
+She compared it to a period of concealing her gender on Philosophy Tube.